By Howard Schneider

-Yellen's speech included lengthy references to the possibility the U.S. labor market may in fact be tighter then it seems, and she acknowledged the Fed may have to raise rates sooner and faster than expected.
+Yellen's speech included lengthy references to the possibility the U.S. labour market may in fact be tighter then it seems, and she acknowledged the Fed may have to raise rates sooner and faster than expected.

-But, overall, Yellen's remarks marked a defense of her premise that significant slack remained in the jobs market, even though she said the 2007-2009 financial crisis and recession damaged the economy and work force in ways not fully understood.
+But, overall, Yellen's remarks marked a defence of her premise that significant slack remained in the jobs market, even though she said the 2007-2009 financial crisis and recession damaged the economy and work force in ways not fully understood.

-The Fed has said it would wait a "considerable time" after winding down a stimulative bond-buying program in October before raising rates.
+The Fed has said it would wait a "considerable time" after winding down a stimulative bond-buying programme in October before raising rates.
 Financial markets currently expect a rate hike around the middle of next year.